Table of Contents

 At Edlitera, we offer coding courses for both individuals and corporate teams.
 In every course for individuals, our Ivy League-educated instructors will cover the material and ample practice in live webinars.
-If you find that level of hand-holding a bit unnecessary, you can easily avail yourself of plenty of free online resources such as YouTube, or you can even check for classes offered by your local public library.
-No matter what your preference or budget is, we are sure you can find the right courses to meet your needs through some research.
+If you find that level of hand-holding a bit unnecessary, you can easily find plenty of free online resources such as YouTube, or you can even check for classes offered by your local public library.
+No matter what your preference or budget is, I'm sure you can find the right courses to meet your needs with some research.

 How to Find a Like-Minded Community

 Like with any hobby, having a like-minded and supportive community is key to keeping your interests alive.
 This is the reason why there are knitting clubs, book clubs, running clubs, and moms’ clubs found in every community league or neighborhood.
-In the online space, this translates into forums and other community sites, such as subreddits on reddit.com.
+In the online space, this translates into forums and other community sites, such as Reddit.

 For example, stackoverflow.com is one such website built for programmers and programming students to share knowledge and learn new things.
 If you are enrolled in a formal coding course, the community comes built-in as you will have access to the instructor as well as your classmates to keep you on track.
 So, don’t be afraid to make friends with them and ask questions!

 How to Set Realistic Goals

-As you may suspect, the life stage you are at could also influence your ability to learn a new skill like programming.
+As you may suspect, the life stage you are at will also influence your ability to learn a new skill like programming.
 When you are in your early twenties, your brain is more flexible and retains information easily.
 As you age, this becomes harder, so you will require even more motivation and persistence to achieve your coding goals.

 How to Find a Mentor